ayushi2019031/glownet.io/about.markdown

 Percentage: **95.4%**

 **NTSE Scholar (National Talent Scholar Examination - Class 10th)** | 2017
-*About the exam: It is conducted by the National Council of Educational Research and Training (NCERT) under the Government of India.
-It is designed for students in Class 10 (or equivalent) in India.
+*About the exam: It is conducted by the National Council of Educational Research and Training (NCERT) with the Government of India.
 The exam is taken in two stages - at state and national level.
-There are three papers at every stage: Mat (Mental Aptitude Test), English Language Test, SAT (Scholastic Aptitude Test) - covering topics ranging from logical reasoning, physical and social sciences.*
+There are three papers at every stage: MAT (Mental Aptitude Test), English Language Test, SAT (Scholastic Aptitude Test) - covering topics ranging from logical reasoning, physical and social sciences.*
 Among **top 750 students in India** in class 10th to clear the exam.

 **Class 10 (CBSE)** | Cambridge School, Indirapuram | 2014